nulltea/blind_zkSNARKs/README.md

-# Verifiable Decryption for GBFV
+# Blind zkSNARKs
+This repository contains all codes and assets regarding blind zkSNARKs.
+You can find:

-We implemented the proof-of-decryption protocol presented in the following [paper](https://eprint.iacr.org/2024/1684) in C. We leveraged basic primitives used in [Lazer](https://eprint.iacr.org/2024/1846), a library for lattice-based zero-knowledge proofs, and thoroughly extended it to construct our proof of decryption for [GBFV](https://eprint.iacr.org/2024/1587) ciphertexts.
+1. **Proof of Decryption:** We implemented the proof-of-decryption protocol presented in our [paper] (https://eprint.iacr.org/2024/1684) in C. We leveraged basic primitives used in [Lazer](https://eprint.iacr.org/2024/1846), a library for lattice-based zero-knowledge proofs, and thoroughly extended it to construct our proof of decryption for [GBFV](https://eprint.iacr.org/2024/1587) ciphertexts.

+3. **Performance scripts**

 ### Learning materials
 * Paper: [Blind zkSNARKs for Private Proof Delegation and Verifiable Computation over Encrypted Data](https://eprint.iacr.org/2024/1684)
 * Blog post: [Blind zkSNARKs](https://www.esat.kuleuven.be/cosic/blog/blind-zksnarks/)
 * Video: [Nexus Speaker Series: Jannik Spiessens](https://www.youtube.com/watch?v=TPnmoeOf2w8)

+### Proof of Decryption
+The main source code related to verifiable decryption can be found in:

+- Folder `vdec`
+- Folder `scripts`

 ### Team:
 * [Mariana Gama](https://mmargama.github.io/)